Sketches of Brunswick East

-Sketches of Brunswick East is the eleventh studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, and the third by Mild High Club.
+Sketches of Brunswick East is a collaborative studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, and psychedelic pop group Mild High Club.
 The title is a reference to the Melbourne suburb of Brunswick East and Miles Davis' 1960 LP Sketches of Spain, which inspired the album's jazz-oriented sound.
-It was released on 18 August 2017 by Flightless in Australia, ATO Records in the United States, and Heavenly Recordings in the United Kingdom.
+It was released on 18 August 2017, by Flightless in Australia, ATO Records in the United States, and Heavenly Recordings in the United Kingdom.
 It is the third of five albums released by the band in 2017.

 The album is a collaboration with Mild High Club member Alex Brettin, and is prominently jazz-based.

 It was nominated for Best Jazz Album at the ARIA Music Awards of 2017.

 Background and conception

 The album was conceived just after the release of Flying Microtonal Banana and the completion of Murder of the Universe, the band's first and second releases in 2017.
 At that point, ideas for the next three albums were discussed, with one (presumably Sketches of Brunswick East) said to be in a "state of coming together," while the other two were "sort of distant at the moment."

 Stu Mackenzie stated in an interview that the collaboration with Mild High Club came about because Alex Brettin, the sole member of the band, played at King Gizzard's own Gizzfest in December 2016.
 Afterward, Brettin stayed at Mackenzie's house for a few weeks, during which they came up with ideas that he has since described as "really, really vague."
 The two recorded a handful of iPhone voice memos to share with each other, which they ended up calling sketches: hence the album title.
 Mackenzie later stated that the album was recorded in three weeks.

 The album's title was leaked in the Heavenly Recordings album biography for Murder of the Universe.
 The title alludes to Miles Davis' Sketches of Spain as a musical influence.

 The track "Rolling Stoned" was first shown in a live performance by the Mild High Club featuring Stu Mackenzie almost two years before this album was even known to exist.
 The song was taken directly off a segment from the song "The Chat", which appears in Mild High Club's first album Timeline.

-The album was first played in its entirety on August 18, 2017 on a Facebook live stream.
+The album was first played in its entirety on 18 August 2017, on a Facebook live stream.
 The album was then available for purchase an hour after the start of the stream.